mariapushkareva/House-Prices-Advanced-Regression-Techniques/README.md

 1. Sklearn based models + sklearn API of DMLC's XGBoost and Microsoft's LightGBM
 2. Cross-validation
 3. Stacking/ensembling models
-The key here was to make the (linear) models robust to outliers.
-This improved the result both on LB and cross-validation
+(The key here was to make the (linear) models robust to outliers, which improved the result both on LB and cross-validation)